serhatgktp/amorr/doc/sprint4/Justification.md

 Justification: This user story has been simplified and combined with STAC-88.

-## Remaining User Stories in the Backlog (Delighter/Extra Features)
+## Remaining User Stories in the Backlog
-Justification: These user stories act as delighters or extra features and thus were not implemented as we focused on the main features first.
+Justification: These user stories act as delighters or extra features that were planned to be done with extra time and thus were not main priority as we focused on the important main features first.

 #### (STAC-90) As a service provider, I want to be able to create posts under my profile where I can not only write texts but also attach images so I can keep clients updated regarding ongoing discounts, closures, promotions, etc